Refinitiv/trep-websockets-beam-io/README.md

  mvn assembly:assembly
  ```

-Note: Integration tests are dependent on a specific TREP infrastructure and may fail, but the build will succeed.

 Alternatively run the `./build.sh` command from the root which contains all of the above commands in one script.